ilyabelkin/HappyBee/README.md

 Any feedback is welcome.
 Please open an issue or submit a PR.
 Below are the areas where help is needed:

 * JSON parsing
-* Normal ventilation mode in addition to Min and Max
 * Improve fire detection by implementing heat rise detection & report which exact sensor reports the problem:
   * [About Heat detectors](https://en.wikipedia.org/wiki/Heat_detector)
   * Rate of rise could be implemented in addition to the current fixed point